 9. Air plants and succulents

 If you want the pleasure of gardening, but don’t want a lot of work you can’t get simpler than growing air plants and succulents.
 Both come in super fun colors and shapes and require minimal effort.
-Creating a miniature garden with succulents is a creative way to get into gardening and is also really fun for kids.

 10. Seed starting